fescobar/allure-docker-service/README.md

 Allure Framework provides you beautiful reports for testing.
 For using this tool is necessary to have a server.
 You can have this server running on Jenkins or when you want to see the report locally you have to install the server on your machine or you have to run extra commands.
 This work results tedious, at least for me :)

-For that reason this docker container allows you to see the reports updated simply mountaining your 'allure-results' directory in the container.
+For that reason this docker container allows you to see the reports updated simply mounting your 'allure-results' directory in the container.
 Each time that appears new results (generated for your tests), Allure Docker Service will detect those new results files and will generate automatically a new report, what you can see refreshing your browser.

 It's useful even for developers who wants to run your tests locally and want to see what were the problems during regressions.